 How Long Do Spices Keep?

-If you’re like a lot of people, you’ve got a spice and herb rack (or drawer or bag or whatever) filled with a great selection of things that were acquired on some long ago distant day.
+If you’re like a lot of people, you’ve got a spice and herb rack (or drawer or bag or whatever) filled with a great selection of things that were acquired a long time ago.

-Herbs and spices have limited a lifespan (not measured in years!).
-Over time, oxidization occurs and aromatics dissipate and after a while, instead of herby you get dry and bland and instead of a spice bang pop, you get a musty whimper!
+Herbs and spices have a limited lifespan (not measured in years!).
+Over time, oxidization occurs, and aromatics dissipate.
+After a while, instead of herby, you get dry and bland.
+Instead of a spice-bang-pop, you get a musty whimper!